rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/february.md

 pip install https://storage.googleapis.com/rio-sdk-python/rapyuta_io-0.11.0-py2-none-any.whl
 ```

-### Improvements
+#### Improvements

 * Improved the logging infrastructure.
 * The default filter value for device logs is set to all.

-### Notable Fixes
+#### Notable Fixes

 * Fixed install and uninstall script giving false ***deployments running*** error.

-### Documentation
+#### Documentation

 * Read about overriding [restart policies](/developer-guide/manage-software-cycle/deployments/#restart-policy).
 * Read about [static routes](/developer-guide/create-software-packages/package-internals/#exposing-endpoints-with-static-url) feature and its effect on [subscription plans](/pricing-support/pricing/find-plans/).

 ## February 12

 Welcome to the February 12, 2020 release of rapyuta.io platform.
 This release includes several internal improvements, optimizations and bug fixes.

+#### Improvements
-The device downloading script (rapyuta-agent) introduces a delay between multiple device restarts.
+The rapyuta-agent services introduce a delay between device restarts in case of device failure.